ohhh25/ai-book/README.md

 This book is aimed towards **high schoolers** so that **you <ins>can</ins> begin** building your own AI.
 Most of the important concepts used in AI are based on calculus. **However**, calculus was built on algebra.
 As a result, this book brings any calculus concepts used in AI down to algebra, which is more familiar to high schoolers.

+This book uses Python for writing the code and since AI is a broad subject, I have narrowed down this book to an introduction artificial neural networks which have become very popular in the last few years.

 ## What will you get from this book?
 - Learn the structure of artificial neural networks